Plant Variety Rights Act 1987 review

 We are reviewing the Plant Variety Rights Act 1987.

 The Plant Variety Rights Act 1987 is now over 30 years old and has only had minor amendments since it was first passed.
 The plant breeding industry has changed significantly during this time and a review is necessary to ensure the regime is fit-for-purpose today.
 We also need a regime that protects kaitiaki interests in indigenous plants consistent with the Treaty of Waitangi – a central focus of this review.

 Another major driver for the review is meeting our obligations under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), which requires us to align our PVR regime with the International Convention on the Protection of New Varieties of Plants (UPOV 91) by 30 December 2021.

 - find the right balance between strengthening plant breeders’ rights to encourage innovation (consistent with our international obligations) and preserving the interests of growers, consumers, Māori and other interested groups to achieve a net benefit to New Zealand as a whole

-- ensure the regime is consistent with New Zealand’s Treaty obligations
+- ensure the regime is consistent with New Zealand’s Tiriti o Waitangi/Treaty of Waitangi obligations

 - modernise the regime consistent (where appropriate) with other intellectual property legislation.